-Some of the trains through Bruton and Castle Cary on the Heart of Wessex Line go beyond or start beyond Bristol, to or from Gloucester and Cheltenham Spa (All of these stop at Bristol Parkway from where there are frequent fast trains to Cardiff).
+Some of the trains through Bruton and Castle Cary on the Heart of Wessex Line go beyond or start beyond Bristol, to or from Gloucester, even one to Great Malavern (all of these stop at Bristol Parkway from where there are frequent fast trains to Cardiff).
 CrossCountry trains through Bristol go to the Midlands, the north of England and Scotland.

 For Cardiff there are trains one can change to more conveniently at Westbury than at Bristol Temple Meads.
 One can also change at Westbury for the hourly service to Salisbury, Southampton and Portsmouth.
 From either of these last two towns you can change to trains going further along the south coast, to Chichester or Brighton, for example.
 Go to the Westbury page for more details.